acend/kubernetes-basics-training/content/en/docs/exposing-a-service/_index.md

 oc get route --namespace <namespace>
 ```

 Browse to the URL and check the output of your app.
+{{% alert title="Note" color="info" %}}
-(Hint: If the site doesn't load, check if you are using the http:// , not the https:// protocol, which might be the default in your browser.)
+If the site doesn't load, check if you are using the http:// , not the https:// protocol, which might be the default in your browser.
+{{% /alert %}}

 {{% /onlyWhen %}}
 {{% onlyWhen openshift %}}
 {{% alert title="Note" color="info" %}}